carsonSgit/Mice-Neural-Decoding-ML/README.md

 The data has 4 deconvoluted planes, each of which are desynchronized from one another & have many NaN (missing) values.
 Below was our process to resolve these issues;

 - **Unsynchronized data:**
-    - [x] Join all **4 deconvoluted planes** together.
+    - Join all **4 deconvoluted planes** together.
-    - [x] Format the columns to accurately reference to the Timestamp data (Timestamp of neuron activity capture).
+    - Format the columns to accurately reference to the Timestamp data (Timestamp of neuron activity capture).
-    - [ ]
+    - TO BE CONTINUED.....

 - **NaN values:** Two methods of resolution
-    - [x] Dropped all NaNs and saved in a new set.
+    - Dropped all NaNs and saved in a new set.
-    - [x] Utilized an IterativeImputer model to impute what the missing data should be according to it's surrounding data values.
+    - Utilized an IterativeImputer model to impute what the missing data should be according to it's surrounding data values.

 #### Machine Learning Model